skku-syslab/lockify/fast26ae/README.md

 ### 2. Configure the shared storage (NVMe-over-TCP)

-After each reboot, configure the shared storage using NVMe-over-TCP.
+After reboot, configure the shared storage using NVMe-over-TCP.
 The node `eternity6`, which hosts the shared storage device, must be configured first.

 On `eternity6`: